-val obtained from the asymptotic variance-covariance matrix of χ^{unc} in Equation (39).
-The correlation between actual uncertainty and risk aversion is 60%; when we use the proxy the correlation increases to 82%.
+In the bottom plot of Figure 3, we graph the uncertainty proxy with a confidence interval obtained from the asymptotic variance-covariance matrix of χ^{unc} in Equation (39).
+The correlation between actual uncertainty and risk aversion is 60%; when we use the proxy, the correlation increases to 82%.
 Obviously, most of the time crisis periods feature both high uncertainty and high risk aversion.
 There are exceptions however.
 For example, the October 1987 crash happened during a time of relatively low economic uncertainty.
-It also appears that at the end of the 90s, macro-uncertainty secularly increases, consistent with the Great Moderation ending around that time (see also Baele, Bekaert, Cho, Inghelbrecht, and Moreno (2015)).
-Note that the uncertainty index is measured with more error than is the risk aversion index.
+It also appears that at the end of the 1990s, macro uncertainty secularly increases, consistent with the Great Moderation ending around that time (Baele et al. 2015).
+The uncertainty index is measured with more error than is the risk aversion index.

 Bloom (2009) has argued that uncertainty, extracted from data on the VIX and realized stock return variances, precedes bad economic outcomes.
+Segal et al.

-Segal, Shaliastovich, and Yaron (2015) show that a measure of "bad" macroeconomic uncertainty predicts economic growth negatively.
-We regress future real industrial production growth at various horizons on our uncertainty index - its financial proxy and the actual one - and the risk aversion process.
+(2015) show that a measure of bad macroeconomic uncertainty predicts economic growth negatively.
+We regress future real industrial production growth at various horizons on our uncertainty index-its financial proxy and the actual one-and the risk aversion process.
 In addition, we use the squared VIX (or QVAR in our notation).
 The results are in Table 10.
 We use Hodrick (1992) standard errors to accommodate the overlap in the data.
 Panel A shows univariate results.
 All indices predict growth with a negative sign at the one month, one quarter and one year horizons.
+Our financial instrument uncertainty index generates the highest R^2 by far.
+This suggests that it is indeed macro uncertainty predicting output growth, with the VIX having much lower predictive power in univariate regressions.
+The actual macroeconomic uncertainty (column " unc^{true} ") exhibits substantially more predictive power than the VIX (column "QVAR") but still substantially less than the combination of financial instruments most correlated with it (column " unc^{BEX} ").
+This is likely because of the important role played by the credit spread in unc^{BEX} , with the credit spread known to predict future economic activity (see De Santis 2018 and references therein).